with

 If you use northern white cedar it will be even more flexible.

 And if you also use a heat gun to bend and twist strips into place you will find it very easy to strip a perfect fair hull or deck.
-Any one of these suggestions will make stripping easier.

 I hope you will find this useful.